nicoespeon/refactoringjavascript-kata/README.md

 Tests are using [Jest](https://jestjs.io/) to run.

 Since this kata is tailored for refactorings, tests are already present.
+Your goal is NOT to understand, nor update these tests.

 If you want to practice writing tests on existing code, I recommend:

 - Learn about [Approval Testing]()
 - Use one of [these refactorings kata]()